cowoksoftspoken/YouTube-Clone-Dev/README.md

 ## ⚠️ Disclaimer

 This project is for **personal and educational use only**. **Commercial use is strictly prohibited.** By using this code, you agree not to use it for any commercial purposes.

+## 📝 Notes
+This is just a hobby project, and this repository serves as a place to store my code.
+Expect frequent updates, experiments, and changes as I explore new features and technologies.